 Cervical screening is a test that looks for abnormal changes to the cells of the neck of your uterus (cervix).
 This is so treatment can be given before the abnormal cells develop into cancer.

 A cervical smear involves having a sample of cells taken from your cervix.
 These are then examined closely under a microscope.
-If any abnormal changes are seen, then treatment can be provided.
+If any abnormal changes are seen, treatment can be provided.
 Without treatment, some cells with abnormal changes can develop into cervical cancer.

 Cervical smear tests are very important.
 Studies have shown that women who have cervical smear tests every 3 years have about a 90% reduction in their risk of developing cervical cancer.

 Who should have a cervical smear test?

-All women aged 20 until they turn 70 who have ever been sexually active should have regular smear tests, regardless of their vaccination status or sexual orientation.
-Women who have had a hysterectomy (removal of the uterus) need to check with their doctor or smear taker whether they still need to have cervical smear tests.
+All women from the age of 25 to 70 who have ever been sexually active should have regular smear tests, regardless of your vaccination status or sexual orientation.
+Women who have had a hysterectomy (removal of your uterus) need to check with your doctor or smear taker whether you still need to have cervical smear tests.

 What happens during a cervical smear test?

-Having a smear only takes a few minutes.
+Having a smear test only takes a few minutes.
 Some women find it a little uncomfortable, but it should not hurt.

 A few cells will be collected from your cervix and placed into a liquid solution that preserves the cells for testing.
 This sample is sent to the laboratory where a small sample is put onto a microscope slide.
 Using high magnification, the cervical cells can be checked for any abnormal changes.
 A report is written and sent to your smear taker.

 Like any screening test this process is not 100% accurate.
-However, it does pick up most problems at an early stage and has prevented many, many women from developing cervical cancer.
+However, it does pick up most problems at an early stage and has prevented many women from developing cervical cancer.

 See more information and pictures: Having a cervical smear test National Cervical Screening Programme, NZ

 Who does a cervical smear test?